88%

 One static binary. trestle scan, plus trestle watch for live rescans.
 Auto-installed pre-commit hook stops bad commits.

 Runs entirely on your machine.
 No network, no telemetry, no account, no signup.
+The live validation feature that uses the network is part of a separate binary.

 Multi-threaded with an incremental cache.
 Honors .gitignore plus your own skip rules.